Is Your child Sick?

 • In some cases, treatments may be used to destroy the bumps.
 However, the treatments may involve painful scraping, freezing, burning, or chemically damaging the bumps.
 These treatments may cause scars.

-• Although molluscum contagiosum bumps represent a viral infection, they are very mildly contagious and most often are spread to other areas of the affected child's body rather than to other children.
+• Although molluscum contagiosum bumps are caused by a viral infection, they are very mildly contagious, spreading more often to other areas of the affected child's body rather than to other children.

 • Perform hand hygiene after touching the bumps.

-• Do not let children pick at their bumps because this may cause an opening in the skin, which promotes bacterial infection or further spread of the viral infection.
+• Do not let children pick at their bumps, as this can open the skin and cause bacterial infection or spread the virus.

 No.

-Adapted from Managing Infectious Diseases in Child Care and Schools: A Quick Reference Guide.
+Adapted from Managing Infectious Diseases in Child Care and Schools: A Quick Reference Guide, 7th Edition.